Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Send photos, damage estimates from a repair shop and any other documentation requested by your insurer.

-- The adjuster may need further information or need to schedule an in-person visit to assess the damage, even if you already have estimates.
+- Speak with an adjuster in one to two business days.
+The adjuster may need further information or need to schedule an in-person visit to assess the damage, even if you already have estimates.

 - Agree to an offer from your insurer to settle your claim, sign the paperwork and receive your payment.